VilCoder/linked-lists/README.md

-# Template
+# Linked Lists
-This repository is a base template for future JavaScript projects.
-It includes the minimum configuration necessary to work in an organized and professional manner from the start.
+This repository implements linked lists as a data structure, providing basic operations such as inserting, deleting, searching and traversing.
+It's ideal for understanding how dynamic lists work internally without relying on high-level native structures.